SuperFlyTV/tmp-GraphicsDefinition/WIP-notes.md

 standard vs extended graphic
 remove the default/

+## TODO 2025-03-05

+- Explicit play/stop/update/step functions

+  - playAction
+  - stopAction
+  - updateAction
+  - stepAction
+  - rename invokeAction to customAction

+- Only have

+  - `playAction({delta, goto, skipAnimation})`: can be explained as: you play any chosen step (absolute or relative), with or without animation
+  - `stopAction(skipAnimation)`: can be explained as: you stop the Graphic rendering, with or without animation

+- move `supportsRealTime`, `supportsNonRealTime`, `extensibleGraphic` to top level in manifest

+- return type of play (step number)

+- Be able to define a schema in manifest for customActions play() : { code: number; message?: string, result: any, currentStep: number }
+  stop() : { code: number; message?: string, result: any }

+  also for all customActions and other methods

+- Error handling

+  - try do do best effort (example: step to 9000, then go to end) -

+- Version:
+  change to string
+  change to optional

+  Remove notion of graphic being idempotent
+  We think of the version field as "short description field" / metadata

+  SHOULD be alphabetically sortable

+- Remove the extensible graphic? everything is a "standard graphic", can CAN have custom actions

 question:

 - Should we rename everything "graphic" to ograf? (including graphic.mjs -> ograf.mjs?)